How do you know which studies are worth including when you’re writing about research?

 Although there are many different types of clinical trial design, two broad types of studies exist; experimental studies measure the outcome of a treatment, test, procedure or program; and observational studies that provide information about the effects of a risk or treatment.

-Assessing the study design means when you’re reading the methods, take note of baseline characteristics, duration of follow up, was the study performed over multiple sites and how does it compare to previously performed studies.
+To assess whether to include the research in your writing: When you’re reading the methods, take note of baseline characteristics, duration of follow up, was the study performed over multiple sites and how does it compare to previously performed studies.

 The study’s null hypothesis should clearly outline the primary (and where relevant secondary) endpoints that are to be tested.
 Usually studies have two or three hypothesised endpoints that are discussed later on based on the results.
-However apply caution with studies that test multiple endpoints, as the results may be too broad to be clinically relevant.
+However, be careful writing about research that tests multiple endpoints, as the results may be too broad to be clinically relevant.

 When setting out the hypothesis, a high-quality study should also explain how the hypothesis fits in with past research and how it advances current knowledge.